PhD Candidate, Graduate Student Researcher

 La Jolla, CA 92093-0404

-My interests are widespread across security, networking and systems.
-My projects focus on e-crime (fraud, abuse) and user-centric web/network security measurement.
-I'm particularly interested in finding ways to improve the WebPKI and make it more robust, accessible and usable.
+My projects focus on e-crime (fraud, abuse) and user-centric web/network security/privacy measurement.
+My interests are widespread across security, privacy, and distributed systems, but I'm particularly interested in improving the WebPKI and making security user-friendly and accessible.